griffindugan/EVE1/README.md

 # EVE1

 This was the first pilot study for EVE.
 It was designed to run a program that could both run an experiment and analyse data from the experiment.
+This project has since been halted, so the code is not finalised.

 It has a GUI that allows you to determine which way to run the program, as well as walking you through the steps.